 Whither forest rights?

 One of most important changes in the forest governance landscape since the NWAP (2002– 2016), is the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006 popularly known as the ‘Forest Rights Act’ (FRA).
-This led to forest dwellers being treated as right holders as opposed to privilege holders and encroachers.
+This led to forest dwellers being treated as right-holders as opposed to privilege holders and encroachers.
 The Forest Rights Act has also led to conflict between the Forests Departments on the one hand and forest dwellers on the other.

 The NWAP states that, “it aims at building, enhancing and sustaining people’s support and participation in wildlife conservation.”
 Although it recognises that the potential conflicts between forest dwelling communities and the state forest department can only be avoided by making them partners in wildlife conservation, the plan does not go far enough in outlining actions.
 The NWAP focuses on strengthening and expanding institutions like Joint Forest Management Committees (JFMC), Forest Development Agencies (FDA), Van Panchayats, advisory committees and management committees for protected areas.
-However, there is no mention of the pivotal role the Gram Sabhas and Forest Rights Committees play under the Forest Rights Act, which are far more important than FDA and JFMC in a legal context.
+However, there is no mention of the pivotal role the Gram Sabhas and Forest Rights Committees play under the Forest Rights Act, which is far more important than FDA and JFMC in a legal context.

 Among the most serious concerns with respect to the NWAP (2017–31) is the complete absence of the Asiatic lion from the list of priority species for conservation or species recovery and no mention of the Expert Committee constituted by the Supreme Court to complete the task of translocation of the Asiatic lion from Gujarat to Madhya Pradesh.
 Surprisingly, there is a specific mention of the ‘Asiatic cheetah’ though the Supreme Court had said that the plan to bring African cheetahs to India was not in consonance with NWAP (2002–2016) as it is an exotic animal.